The Ultimate Guide to

-Where to snorkel in the Cove?
-There are three main areas for snorkeling.
-Once in the Cove area (north end of the park), you can see one of the areas to snorkel.
-Basically, there are 3 areas: in
+Where should you snorkel in the Cove?
+Once you are in the Cove area (north end of the park), you’ll see that there are three main spots ideal for snorkeling:

 • South of the cove (near the kelp beds)

 • Along the caves to the north

 Snorkel safety: If available, be sure to check with a lifeguard about the safety of the water.
 It’s good to ask about the currents and visibility in the water – as it is not always great, especially in this area.
 Find out more about what to know before you explore underwater at the cove.

 Take ocean adventures to the next level with guided tours or private classes from experienced locals.
 Scuba Diving in Jolla Cove is a great opportunity for those of any experience level.
 There are several activities to choose from:

 • Go kelp forest diving in the La Jolla Cove Ecological Reserve with Scuba San Diego.

-• Visit their website to see an in-depth list of sea life you may see, such as green turtles, sevengill shark and dolphins, and the terrain you’ll be exploring.
+• Visit their website to see an in-depth list of sea life you may see, such as green turtles, seven-gill shark and dolphins, and the terrain you’ll be exploring.
 Terrain includes elements like sea kelp, sandy flats and canyon walls.
 Full scuba gear rental is included in the price, so all you have to do is show up in your swimsuit (or wetsuit).

 Open Water Swimming

 Buoys are strategically placed to act as distance markers.
 This enables swimmers to know how far they are from the shore.
 There is a buoy at ¼ mile out and another one ½ mile out at the Cove, though most swimmers stay within a ½ mile of shore.
 Generally, the less experienced swimmer you are, the closer you should stay to shore.

-That being said, it is important to understand that this is the open ocean.
-For an abundance of tips and information, contact the local La Jolla Cove Swim Club.
+It’s always important to remember that this is the open ocean.
+For more tips and information, contact the local La Jolla Cove Swim Club.